Introduction

 Area code 724 represents more than a telecommunications designation — it embodies western Pennsylvania's growth, connectivity, and economic vitality.
 Since its introduction on February 1, 1998, the prefix has enabled millions of residents and thousands of businesses to communicate effectively within the region and beyond.

-Understanding the history, coverage, and advantages of this prefix supports informed telecommunications decisions for residents and businesses alike.
-As western Pennsylvania continues to evolve, area code 724 will remain a cornerstone of the region's communication infrastructure — connecting communities across 14 counties and driving the commerce that keeps the area moving forward.
+Knowing the history, coverage, and advantages of this prefix helps residents and businesses make informed telecom decisions.
+As western Pennsylvania keeps evolving, area code 724 will remain a cornerstone of the region's communication network.
+It connects communities across 14 counties and drives the commerce that keeps the area moving forward.

 Establish your local presence in western Pennsylvania today.